NadaAbuIssa/portfolio/README.md

 ## Feedback

-If you have any feedback, please reach out to us at nadaaboissa@gmail.com.
+If you have any feedback, please reach out to me at nadaaboissa@gmail.com.
 And don't forget to ⭐ Star it, if you like it!